-Use adjustable shelves to increase your cabinet shelf space
+14. Use adjustable shelves to increase your shelf space

 Oftentimes the most effective ways to increase cabinet space are usually overlooked.
 While a cabinet might seem full, you’ll be surprised to see that simply tweaking adjustable shelves can provide much-needed extra storage space.

-Hang mitts or tea-towels on your cabinet door
+18. Hang a napkin or tea towel on your cabinet door

 If you prefer not to hang your mitts or tea towels on the pantry door, you can as well hang them on your cabinet door instead.
 If you choose to hang it on the interior, try screwing on a paper towel holder behind the cabinet’s door.

 Items and ingredients you don’t use too often should essentially be stored in convenient spots that can be easily accessed without getting in the way of frequently used ones.